juergenweb/FieldtypeOpeningHours/README.md

 ## What it does

-This fieldtype let you enter various times per day in in an userfriendly UI.
+This fieldtype let you enter various times per day in an userfriendly UI.
 You can add more times by clicking an add button.
 The new input will be built dynamically via JQuery.
 The status (open/closed) can be set via a toggle switch.<br /><br />
 ![alt text](https://github.com/juergenweb/FieldtypeOpeningHours/blob/master/OpeningHours.jpg?raw=true)<br />
 The values will be stored in the database in 1 column in json format.
 It is not recommended to store multiple values in 1 column but in this case it is a possibility because we have an unknown number of times on each day.<br /><br />
 ![alt text](https://github.com/juergenweb/FieldtypeOpeningHours/blob/master/OpeningHoursDatabase.jpg?raw=true)

 ## What it does not

 This inputfield does not take account on exceptions.
 To take account of exceptions is very difficult because you have to handle different durations (days, weeks, moths) and you have to handle recurrences too (fe every first Monday on each month, every year,...).
-So there are so much possibilities which will be very difficult to find a working solution.
+So there are so many possibilities which will be very difficult to find a working solution.

 ### Sanitization and validation (server-side)

 A lot of sanitization validation will take place inside the processInput method to 'clean' user inputs:

-- duplicate times on one day will be removed - only one entry remains of each kind per day (doesnt make sense to have same times on one day)
+- duplicate times on one day will be removed - only one entry remains of each kind per day (doesn't make sense to have same times on one day)
 - multiple empty times (empty inputs) will be removed.
 This can result from clicking the add button multiple times to create new inputs and do not enter any values.
 - incomplete times (only start or end time) will be removed - every opening time must have a start and end time, otherwise they are invalid.
-- inputs which are not a string and/or not in a valid timeformat will be deleted.
+- inputs which are not a string and/or not in a valid time format will be deleted.
 - re-ordering of multiple times on each day by sorting the start times (fe first time is 14:00 - 18:00 and second time is 07:00 - 12:00, then the second one will be the first one after ascending re-ordering).
-- checking if start time is equal end time (if yes then an error message will be shown, because this doesnt make sense)
+- checking if start time is equal end time (if yes then an error message will be shown, because this doesn't make sense)
 - checking if start time is before end time (if not then a warning message will be shown.
 Could only be valid if end time is on the next day - fe: 20:00 - 03:00).
 - if the max. number of times per day (configured in the backend) is reached, then all times after that will be removed.
 Fe. a user enters 4 times on one day and only 3 times are allowed, then the last time will be removed automatically.
 The max number of times will be controlled by Jquery on the frontend too and let the user only enter the max number of times.